Translate

 ZH808/N-003 F/A2 Sea Harrier.

-Just a friendly reminder of those days as a Seaking HC.4 'Junglie' departs and a Lynx HAS.8 can be seen on the ground.
+This is just a friendly reminder of those days when a Seaking HC.4 'Junglie' departs and a Lynx HAS.8 can be seen on the ground.

 ZH813/006 FA.2 Sea Harrier 801 Sqn RN.